cobaltt7/OneAuth/README.md

 ## About

 1Auth is an all-in-one authentication client that we designed to work seamlessly with any website.
-It currrently supports 5 clients with many more to come.
+It currently supports 5 clients with many more to come.

 ## Supported Clients